 Sacred Music Practicum

-Coordinated and led by Associate Professor Bruce Neswick, Sacred Music Practicum (hereafter referred to as "SMP") is a department-wide effort that involves all students enrolled in Q400 or Q900 (i.e., it is a requirement) in a given semester.
-Meeting each Wednesday afternoon, SMP functions as a laboratory environment where students gain experience in choral conducting, console conducting, anthem accompaniment, vocal and rehearsal techniques, ideas for improvisation, and more.
-Students enrolled in sacred music courses use SMP as a "testing ground" for their assignments and projects.
+All organ majors enrolled in Applied Organ participate in Sacred Music Practicum.
+Meeting each Wednesday afternoon, SMP functions as a laboratory environment in which students gain experience in a wide variety of areas related to sacred music, including but not limited to choral conducting, console conducting, anthem accompaniment, vocal and rehearsal techniques, and improvisation.
+Students enrolled in sacred music courses use SMP as a testing ground for their assignments and projects.
 SMP also includes presentations by guest lecturers and performers, demonstrations by current faculty, and the premiere of original hymn tunes and compositions by current students.

 Bloomington Chapter, American Guild of Organists